 The trainee will be provided a training allowance of $28,600 for nine months by WSG and the Partnering Companies.
 This training allowance is non-CPF deductible and will be paid monthly to the trainee.

 How should the payment of $10,600 be made?

 Trainees can pay their course fee of $10,600 either (a) through monthly installments using their training allowance or (b) as a lump sum upfront.
 DigiPen (Singapore) will discuss these options with the selected trainee upon signing of the Trainee Enrollment Agreement.
 If the trainee chooses (a), he/she will receive an eventual training allowance of $2,000 per month for nine months.
 If the trainee chooses (b), he/she will receive a training allowance of about $3,178 per month for nine months.

-Is the co-payment for course fees only applicable to trainees of the AnT Program for Cybersecurity Software Developer?
+Is the co-payment for course fees only applicable to trainees of the AnT Programme for Cybersecurity Software Developer?

-No. All selected trainees have to pay the course fees for the AnT Program that they attend at DigiPen (Singapore).
+No. All selected trainees have to pay the course fees for the AnT Programme that they attend at DigiPen (Singapore).